relianz/DeviceServer/README.md

 # DeviceServer
-A WPF app with an integrated HTTP server that enables the web browser to access local smartcard devices that would otherwise not be accessible via JavaScript.
+A WPF app with an integrated HTTP server that enables the web browser to access local hardware devices that would otherwise not be accessible via JavaScript.

 Table of Contents
 =================